 There are many free GED practice tests that are modeled after the real test.
 Each subject test will present the same type of questions found on the real GED test and you can find thousands of GED practice test questions.
 You are welcome to take them as many times as you’d like.

-The GED exam is offered practically in all states though some states began offering alternative tests such as the HiSET (High School Equivalency Test) or the TASC (Test Assessing Secondary Completion) and a number of states offer multiple options for students to earn their high school equivalency diplomas.
+The GED exam is offered practically in all states, though some states began offering an alternative test such as the HiSET (High School Equivalency Test), and a number of states offer both options for students to earn their high school equivalency diplomas.